| Watch

 Yep!

-The scam often starts off with a supposedly innocent enough sounding email
+The scam often starts off with an innocent enough sounding email entitled:

 Open